Fixing Match-Fixing: Optimal schedules to promote competitiveness: Introduction

-In the past decades, many models have been developed to predict or simulate the outcome of football games.
-For example, Lee \cite{Lee} and Dyte and Clarke \cite{Dyte_Clarke1} treat the goals scored by each team as conditionally-independent Poisson variables whose parameters depend on team attributes and the match venue.
-Maher \cite{Maher} found that introducing a correlation between the number of goals scored via a bivariate Poisson distribution improved predictive power in data from the English League.
-Reep, Pollard and Benjamin \cite{RPB} construct a model based on the negative binomial distribution, while Karlis and Ntzoufras \cite{Karlis_Ntzoufras} use Skellam's distribution to model the difference in the number of goals (the margin of victory).
-In a following article, the latter develop a robust fitting method to account for abnormal large scores \cite{KN2}.
-Most of this previous work has looked at national championships, but only few have considered the FIFA World Cup.
-The 1998 World Cup is covered in \cite{Dyte_Clarke1}.
-Suzuki et al. \cite{Suzuki} use a Bayesian approach to predict the result of the 2006 World Cup, while Groll et al. \cite{Groll} apply their model to the 2014 World Cup.
-Until recently, the articles focusing on international competitions looked at the predictive power of the model.
-Nevertheless, a growing litterature is now looking at the competition design of such tournaments as pointed out by Kendall and Lenten \cite{Kendall}.
+Our work gives continuity to a growing litterature that looks at the competition design of sporting tournaments from a scientific point of view as presented by Kendall and Lenten \cite{Kendall}.
 Based on backward induction analysis, Krumer et al. \cite{Krumer1} showed that in round-robin tournaments among three or four symmetric contestants, there is a first-mover advantage driven by strategic effects arising from the subgame perfect equilibrium.
 This article is a foundation for an empirical analysis carried by Krumer and Lechner \cite{Krumer2} applied to different sport events including the FIFA World Cup.
 Csato \cite{Csato} demonstrates the incentive incompatible design of recent UEFA qualification tournament which includes a repechage procedure.
 In a study applied to Super Rugby but which can be adapted to football, Winchester \cite{Winchester} determines the optimal allocation of points that most appropriately rewards strong teams.
 Furthermore, Brams and Ismail \cite{Brams_Ismail}, Anbarci, Sun and Unver \cite{Anbarci} design new penalty shoot-out approaches which improve fairness at the knock-out stage of the World Cup.
 Related to the penalty shoot-out, Lenten, Libich and Stehlik \cite{Lenten} explore a better tie-breaker mechanism altogether.
 Concerning the design of the draw procedure, Guyon \cite{Guyon1} and Laliena and Lopez \cite{Laliena} analyze the fairness of the FIFA World Cup draw and propose new draw schemes which are more equitable and preserve the geographic constraints enforced by FIFA.
 Finally, Guyon \cite{Guyon2} tackles the match scheduling of group games of the 2026 FIFA World Cup (16 groups of 3) and points out that this format of competition makes the "disgrace of Gijon" possible again.
 He suggests that the strongest team in the group should be the one to play the first two games of the group in order to minimize the risk of collusion in the last round game.
 In the same spirit as in Guyon's study \cite{Guyon2}, our article analyzes the tournament structure of the group stage having in mind the final target of reducing collusion opportunities and increasing competitiveness.
 We develop a rather general theoretical framework to assess the competitive level of games and combine it with a model which simulates game scores to come up with an exact quantitative assessment of any group format.
-We fit our simulation model to historical FIFA World Cup data, and evaluate the current format of the competition as well as potential future formats (recovering the optimal scheduling suggestion of Guyon for the "groups of 3" format).
+We fit our simulation model to historical FIFA World Cup data, and evaluate the current format of the competition as well as potential future formats (recovering the optimal scheduling suggestion of Guyon for the ``groups of 3" format).